StefanPfeiffer80/FASPA.github.io/README.md

 After this is done, save your script and simply run the script as described above.

-What happens by running **FASP_preprocess.sh** or **FASP_preprocess_vsearch.sh**?
+What happens by running **FASP_preprocess_v1.sh** or **FASP_preprocess_v2.sh**?

 a.
 Forward and reverse paired-end reads are merged and then all merged reads are put into one single .fastq file.
 The output file is named **raw.fq** -> more information http://drive5.com/usearch/manual/merge_pair.html.
 Further, an info file on the single merged file is created, named **raw_info.txt**

 b.
 Expected Error rates (EE values) are created which indicates the probability if a particular base is right or wrong.
 The output file is named **qualrawfq.txt**.
-If you open the script in a text editor, you can change the calue to whether 0.5 (more stringent) or 2.0 (less stringent).
+If you open the script in a text editor, you can change the treshold on EE values whether to 0.5 (more stringent) or 2.0 (less stringent).
 For more information  on http://drive5.com/usearch/manual/exp_errs.html

 c.
 Trimming of primers, overhangs and quality filtering of the reads based on estimated error rates.
-The output file if we execute **FASP_preprocess_vsearch** is **vsearchfilteredstripped.fa**, while for **FASP_preprocess.sh** there are several output files: **strippedraw.fq** following trimming, and **filteredstripped.fa** following the subsequent quality filtering.
+The output file if we execute **FASP_preprocess_v1** is **vsearchfilteredstripped.fa**, while for **FASP_preprocess.sh** there are several output files: **strippedraw.fq** following trimming, and **filteredstripped.fa** following the subsequent quality filtering.

 d.
 Generation of a fasta file containing only unique sequences, the output file is **uniques.fa**